otrv4/otrv4/otrv4.md

    2. Compute SHAKE256("SigEd448" || f || || len(c) || c || 'nonce' || M).
 Let
        'r' be the 114-byte digest.

-   3. Multiply the scalar 'r' by the base point.
+   3. Multiply the scalar 'r' by the Base Point (G).
 For efficiency, do this by first reducing 'r' modulo 'q', the group order.
 Let 'nonce_point' be the encoding of this point.

    4. Compute SHAKE256("SigEd448" || f || || len(c) || c || 'nonce_point' || H
        || m).
 Let 'challenge' be the encoded 114-byte digest.

-   5. Compute 'sig = (r + 'challenge' * s) mod q'.
+   5. Compute 'S = (r + 'challenge' * s) mod q'.
 For efficiency, reduce 'challenge' modulo q.

-   6. Form the signature of the concatenation of 'nonce_point' (57 bytes) and the little-endian encoding of 'sig' (57 bytes, the ten most significant bits are always zero).
+   6. Form the signature of the concatenation of 'nonce_point' (57 bytes) and the little-endian encoding of 'S' (57 bytes, the ten most significant bits are always zero).
 ```